jojojames/From-quizlet-to-memrise/README.md

 http://selfrefactor.github.io/From-quizlet-to-memrise/

-##Argumentation
-Using flashcard services as Cram and Quizlet is not very helpful as Memrise is much better.

-The issue with Memrise is that the smartest option is to create your own course.

-The easiest way to create a course is through the bulk add option.

-The bulk add option requires four columns, while exporting from Cram or Quizlet you receive only two.

 ##What the script does?
 - Fills with empty spaces the extra columns Memrise expects.
 - Allows the user to select which words to export